sergeysychov/behaviour_inject/README.md

 ## Initialization ##

-Use any of your behavuours that starts BEFORE other behaviours, where you want the injection, to settle this code:
+Use any of your behaviours to settle following code.
+Make shure that it starts BEFORE other behaviours, where you want the inject properties.

 ```
 #!c#